Ballets Russes: Successors

 When Sergei Diaghilev died of diabetes in Venice on 19 August 1929, the Ballets Russes was left with substantial debts.
 As the Great Depression began, its property was claimed by its creditors and the company of dancers dispersed.

 In 1931, Colonel Wassily de Basil (a Russian émigré entrepreneur from Paris) and René Blum (ballet director at the Monte Carlo Opera) founded the Ballets Russes de Monte-Carlo, giving its first performances there in 1932.
 Diaghilev alumni Léonide Massine and George Balanchine worked as choreographers with the company and Tamara Toumanova was a principal dancer.

 Artistic differences led to a split between Blum and de Basil, after which de Basil renamed his company initially "Ballets Russes de Colonel W. de Basil".
 Blum retained the name "Ballet Russe de Monte Carlo", while de Basil created a new company.
 In 1938, he called it "The Covent Garden Russian Ballet" and then renamed it the "Original Ballet Russe" in 1939.

+Col de Basil's company was run by famed promoter Fortune Gallo for a year after losing their manager.

 After World War II began, the Ballet Russe de Monte Carlo left Europe and toured extensively in the United States and South America.
 As dancers retired and left the company, they often founded dance studios in the United States or South America or taught at other former company dancers' studios.
 With Balanchine's founding of the School of American Ballet, and later the New York City Ballet, many outstanding former Ballet Russe de Monte Carlo dancers went to New York to teach in his school.
 When they toured the United States, Cyd Charisse, the film actress and dancer, was taken into the cast.

 The Original Ballet Russe toured mostly in Europe.
 Its alumni were influential in teaching classical Russian ballet technique in European schools.

 The successor companies were the subject of the 2005 documentary film Ballets Russes.